Yo Gotti billboard for Shelby County Schools gets mixed reaction

 “The billboard isn’t an endorsement of Yo Gotti or his lyrics, but we wanted a figure in the community that kids could recognize and relate to.
 Gotti has done a lot of good in the Frayser community in the past and supported schools in the area.”

 But Yo Gotti is only one SCS graduate featured in the campaign.
+DJ Devin Steel, a Central High grad, is also featured.

 SCS Superintendent Dorsey Hopson responded on Twitter that the district is “Always searching for ways to reach ALL of our constituents and highlight people who have benefited from public education.”

 One of those graduates is Hopson himself, who graduated from Whitehaven High.